ACVO Opportunities

 Who can apply

 Applicants must be constituted non-profit distributing community organisations, including organisations with charitable status, that are established and operating across a geographically defined community (‘local community organisations’) or faith groups.
+The building must be owned or leased by the applicant and must be used by the local community or a charitable organisation.

 When to apply